ArnoCan/epyunit/docsrc/pydevd_integration.rst

 ==================
 Remote Debugging with PyDev within Eclipse in the raw form requires the frequent modification of code for clear distinction of development and production systems.
-The *PyDevERDbg* utilities provide an approach designed to be kept in code from development to production systems.
+The *PyDevRDC* utilities provide an approach designed to be kept in code from development to production systems.

 The feature comprise in more detailed view:

-* PyDevERDbg - PyDev Eclipse Remote Debugging
+* PyDevRDC - PyDev Eclipse Remote Debugging

   The main class for integration into the called subprocesses and their simplified setup for debugging based on pydevd.py.